elastic/integrations/packages/gitlab/docs/README.md

 ### application

 Collect logs for events happing in GitLab like user creation or project deletion.
+Check out the [GitLab API log docs](https://docs.gitlab.com/ee/administration/logs/#application_jsonlog) for more information.

 **Exported fields**